xLiad/Project-1---Database-Creation-/README.md

 # Project 1 - Database Creation Using Microsoft SQL Server Management Sudio.

-* Read_Me file included in the zip folder.

 This project reflects a creation of a database and application for managing a small university using Microsoft SQL Server Management Sudio.
 ------------------------------------------------------------------------------------------------------------------------------------------------------------